Validated Patterns

 Optional: Set the KUBECONFIG variable for the kubeconfig file path:

-1. To apply the changes to your cluster, run the following command:
+2. Deploy the pattern to your cluster.
+Run the following command:

 $ ./pattern.sh make install

-2. Check that the Operator is installed in the openshift-operators namespace and its status is Succeeded.
-Ensure that OpenShift Data Foundation is listed in the list of installed Operators.
+2. Check that the Red Hat OpenShift GitOps Operator is installed in the openshift-operators namespace and its status is Succeeded.

 To check the various applications that are being deployed, you can view the progress of the OpenShift GitOps Operator.